-This bill expands that clause by adding the Metropolitan Council employees listed in the new item.
+This bill expands that clause by adding the Metropolitan Council employees listed in the new item, including the Metropolitan Council chair.

 Minnesota House Research Department provides nonpartisan legislative, legal, and information services to the Minnesota House of Representatives.
 This document can be made available in alternative formats.